hevi9/infoline-zsh-theme/README.md

 * 🕦 Analog clock (within 30m resolution)
 * ▶ Start arrow with color and name if not login user

+## Feasibility

+  * This prompt uses python for more complex and convenient programming than shell, therefore process startup cost is higher.
+Prompt execution takes usually 120ms to 340ms depending computer.
+Usually there in no need to enter commands under 500ms, but not having immediate (< 100ms) response gives a bit sluggish feeling.
+  * Color scheme works best on gray-a-like terminal background.

 ## Install Instructions

 ### Antigen